Reporting crime in Halifax

 Reporting motor vehicle collisions

-Please allow three business days for Traffic Support Services to create your report and we will call you with a General Occurrence Number required by your insurance company.
+Traffic Support Services will create a GO report for you and will call you with a General Occurrence Number required by your insurance company.

 I want to make an anonymous tip